Pre-K Printable Fun

 Accessories

-In addition to wooden unit blocks, you can add a variety of building, transportation and small world play items to this space (See some of my favorites here).
+In addition to wooden unit blocks, you can add a variety of building, transportation and small world play items to this space.

 Picture